-Death in High Provence will be available soon as an ebook.
+Death in High Provence is now available as an eBook.

 On the Night that Joss Varran was expected home after a spell in Wormwood Scrubs, his body was found dead in a ditch right opposite the cottage in which he lived with his sister in the silent marshes in the north of the Isle of Man.
 Cheif Superintendent Littlejohn, of Scotland Yard, became involved in the case through Varran’s recent imprisonment in a London goal.